Frequently Asked Questions

 The Westside Area will be an integral part and extension of the larger Hood River community.”

-What does the draft Westside Area Concept Plan entail?
+What does the Westside Area Concept Plan Report entail?

-The draft Plan consists of several connected layers, called “Framework Plans,” that work together to define a series of connected neighborhoods and commercial districts served by planned public infrastructure, parks, open spaces and a future school site.
+The Concept Plan Report consists of several connected layers, called “Framework Plans,” that work together to define a series of connected neighborhoods and commercial districts served by planned public infrastructure, parks, open spaces and a future school site.
 The Framework Plans include:

 - A “Neighborhoods and Districts Framework” identifies the broad characteristics of the area and delineates the Westside into three walkable neighborhoods and two employment districts.
 The commercial districts are located near Interstate 84 Exit 62 at the western gateway to the city.

-- A “Land Use Framework” provides recommendations for updates to the land use (zoning) designations in order to meet project objectives including increasing availability of a variety of housing types such as smaller homes and apartments.
+- A “Land Use Framework” provides recommendations for updates to the land use (zoning) designations in order to meet project objectives including increasing availability of a variety of housing types including smaller homes, duplexes, triplexes and apartments.
+The Concept Plan Report anticipates futhur refinements to the Land Use Framework.

 - A “Streets Framework” depicting the area’s arterial and collector streets, as well as a new category of “neighborhood connector” streets to ensure a high level of connectivity in the area.